Skip to main content

 00:13:15:19 – 00:13:34:28

 So how do you build an offense mindset when everybody’s playing defense?
 And I think this is not so straight forward.
-And as Michelle said, when people are under a lot of stress and strain, how do you tell them now go play offense and you’re asking them to do more with less?
-So and I think this is not so straightforward.
+And as Michelle said, when people are under a lot of stress and strain, how do you tell them, ‘Now go play offense’ and you’re asking them to do more with less?
+So, and I think this is not so straightforward.

 00:13:34:28 – 00:13:58:09

 But the idea, again, is to say, how can we provide lots of support?
-I just saw a case on TV as Ben and the CEO was told when he was going through this digital transformation that you can’t go sheeps into woods.
-So you’ve got to fire people and he got back and said, I’m going to show you can.
+I just wrote a case on DBS bank, and the CEO was told when he was going through this digital transformation that you can’t turn sheep into wood.
+So, you’ve got to fire people, and he countered back and said, “I’m going to show you can turn sheep into wood.”

 00:13:58:12 – 00:14:21:16

-So I want to ask this question from Kevin because you’re sort of touching both of your touching on these things.
-What about self leadership in terms of, you know, people being continue to focus on their own self, self growth and development?
+[Julie] So I want to ask this question from Kevin because you’re sort of touching – both of you are touching on these things.
+What about self-leadership in terms of, you know, people continuing to focus on their own self, self-growth and development?
 I’ll start with you, Michelle.
-Yeah, I think that, you know, we didn’t really talk about that in terms of leadership in activating that.

 00:14:21:16 – 00:14:46:25